Bug report #9648

 Attaching a test project that follows the above steps.

-#5 Updated by Martin Dobias over 6 years ago
+#5 Updated by Martin Dobias almost 8 years ago

 Note: the scale in map preview may be a bit different from the scale shown in GUI (but it is correct in print output).
 This is due to the fact that DPI is a whole number, so the preview (with low DPI) may have real scale a bit different from the expected.
 That should not be a problem though.

 The way how it works now is that scale is always computed from extent width (using canvas width and DPI).
 For exact scale handling, there could be alternative where extent would be calculated from map center point + scale (using again canvas width and DPI).

-#6 Updated by Mathieu Pellerin - nIRV over 6 years ago
+#6 Updated by Mathieu Pellerin - nIRV almost 8 years ago

 Martin, I see, I was about to comment on the slight variation (just compiled a new build with your commit in, testing out).